Posts

 Image

-Krishna tells Arjun, "There is no time, past, present or future, when you, I and these rulers on the battlefield are not present."
-He further adds that the 'material side' of the indestructible eternal 'living entity' is certain to perish and therefore the battle ahead must be fought.
-This eternal 'living entity' is known by many names such as atma , chaitanya , soul and consciousness.
-Krishna refers to the same as Dehi .
-Krishna starts with the essence of creation and speaks of a 'living entity', which is indestructible, immeasurable, pervades all and is eternal.
-Secondly, the same eternal entity has a material side which invariably perishes.
-When Krishna mentions about rulers he is referring to that 'living entity' in them, which is indestructible and eternal.
-Essentially, we are made up of two parts; body and mind which would invariably perish.
-They are subject to polarities of pleasure and pain; and Arjun is going thr
+K rishna tells Arjuna, “There is no time, past, present or future - when you, I and these rulers on the battlefield are not present” (2.12).
+He further adds that the ‘physical side’ or manifestation of the indestructible eternal ‘living entity’ (unmanifested) is certain to perish.
+Hence, the battle ahead must be fought without worrying about perishable entities.
+This eternal ‘living entity’ is known by many names such as atma , chaitanya , soul and consciousness.
+Krishna refers to the same as dehi .
+Krishna starts with the essence of creation and speaks of a ‘living entity’, which is indestructible, immeasurable, pervades all and is eternal (2.20 & 2.21).
+Secondly, the same eternal entity has a material side which invariably perishes (2.18).
+When Krishna mentions the rulers, he is referring to that ‘living entity’ in them, which is indestructible and eternal.
+We are made up of two parts.
+The first part is ‘body and mind’ which would invariably perish.
+They a...

 Image

-Dwelling further on Sat (real/permanence) and Asat (unreal/impermanence), Krishna asks us to contemplate on 'that' which is indestructible and which pervades all.
-The popular and easy understanding about creation is that it is the work of a creator.
-But Krishna points towards 'creativity', which is a constant evolutionary force.
-For example it causes sprouting from seeds.
-The sprout and the seed (both creations) can be destroyed, but not 'creativity', which is at work tirelessly and pervades all around.
-While the creation is bound by time, 'creativity' is beyond time.
-Creation takes birth and ceases to exist after death, whereas 'creativity' is indestructible.
-'Creativity' is the real kartha in the sense that it engenders creation.
-It creates feelings and emotions.
+D welling further on ‘sat’ (real or permanence) and ‘asat’ (unreal or impermanence), Krishna asks us to contemplate on ‘That’ which is indestructible and which pervades all (2.17).
+The popular and easy understanding of creation is that it is the work of a Creator.
+But Krishna points towards ‘creativity’, which is a constant evolutionary force.
+For example, it causes sprouting from seeds.
+The sprout and the seed (both creations) can be destroyed, but not ‘creativity’, which is at work tirelessly and pervades all around.
+While the creation is bound by time, ‘creativity’ is beyond time.
+Creation takes birth and ceases to exist after death, whereas ‘creativity’ is indestructible as well as eternal.
+‘Creativity’ is the real karta in the sense that it engenders creation.
 It creates physical forms like our body and mind.
-Knowledge and memory are always of past and creation (karma-phal) is in the future.
-'Creativity' a
+It also creates feelings and emotions.
+Knowledge and memory belong to the past and creation ( karma-phal ) unfolds in the future.
+‘Creativity’ al...

 Image

-Krishna says Sat (reality/permanence) never ceases to be and Asat (unreal/impermanence) has no existence.
-A Gyani is one who can distinguish between the two.
-The rope and snake analogy is often quoted in many cultures to understand the intricacies of Sat and Asat .
-A man reached back home at dusk and found a snake coiled at the entrance to his home.
-But in reality it was a rope left by children, that looked like a snake in the semi-darkness.
-Here the rope signifies Sat and the snake, Asat .
-Until he realises Sat i.e. the rope, he is likely to adopt many strategies to handle Asat i.e. imagined snake.
-He could attack it with a stick (fight), run away (flight) or he try to light a torch to check out the reality.
-The best strategies and skills would go in vain when our perception is that of Asat.
-Asat derives its existence from Sat , just as the snake doesn't exist without the rope.
-Since Asat owes its existence to Sat , it can influence us like a nightmar
+K rishna says ‘sat’ (real or permanence) never ceases to be and ‘asat’ (unreal or impermanence) has no existence.
+A jnani is the one who can distinguish between the two (2.16).
+The rope and snake analogy is often quoted in many cultures to understand the intricacies of ‘sat’ and ‘asat’ .
+A man returned home at dusk and found a coiled snake at the entrance to his home.
+But in reality, it was a rope left by children that looked like a snake in the semi-darkness.
+While the rope signifies ‘sat’, the snake signifies ‘asat’ .
+Until he realises ‘sat’ i.e. the rope, he is likely to adopt many strategies to handle ‘asat’ i.e. the illusory snake.
+He could attack it with a stick (fight), run away (flight) or he may try to light a torch to check out the reality.
+The best strategies and skills would go in vain if our perceptions were that of ‘asat’ .
+Another example is a reflection in a mirror.
+When we stand before a mirror, our image appears in it.
+The reflection cannot exist...

 17. Four Types of Devotees